caddyserver/xcaddy/README.md

 ## Environment variables

-Because the subcommands and flags are constrained to benefit rapid plugin prototyping, xcaddy does read some environment variables to take cues for its behavior and/or configuration when there is no room for flags.
+Because the subcommands and flags are constrained to benefit rapid plugin prototyping, xk6 does read some environment variables to take cues for its behavior and/or configuration when there is no room for flags.

-- `CADDY_VERSION` sets the version of Caddy to build.
+- `K6_VERSION` sets the version of k6 to build.
-- `XCADDY_RACE_DETECTOR=1` enables the Go race detector in the build.
+- `XK6_RACE_DETECTOR=1` enables the Go race detector in the build.
-- `XCADDY_SKIP_CLEANUP=1` causes xcaddy to leave build artifacts on disk after exiting.
+- `XK6_SKIP_CLEANUP=1` causes xk6 to leave build artifacts on disk after exiting.

 ---